 How To Control Algae Naturally?

 If you’re someone who doesn’t want to use chemicals, there are natural ways to control algae.
-The most effective ones are pond aeration, the addition of beneficial bacteria, and the use of ultrasonic algae control.
+The most effective ones are good water quality, pond aeration, the addition of beneficial bacteria, and the use of ultrasonic algae control.

 To facilitate pond aeration for large ponds, the use of a land-based compressor is encouraged, which boosts the level of dissolved oxygen in your garden pond.